FengYusheng/MyUtils/maya_script/BevelTool/DOC/Questions.md

 4. Edit undo list.

 5. **persistent node**, this kind of node stays in the Maya session after a `file > new`.
 Ex: itemFilter and selectionListOperator nodes.

+6. Maya environment variables, `getenv`.

 ## Private work
 1. Reverse link list: reverse the bevel nodes of a mesh in Maya.